Skip to main content

 const injectorPerRou = injectorPerMod.resolveAndCreateChild(mergedProvidersPerRou);

-if (singleton) {
+if (scope == 'ctx') {

-let bodyParserConfig = injectorPerRou.get(BodyParserConfig, undefined, {}) as BodyParserConfig;
+let bodyParserConfig = injectorPerRou.get(BodyParserConfig, {}) as BodyParserConfig;

 bodyParserConfig = { ...new BodyParserConfig(), ...bodyParserConfig }; // Merge with default.

-if (bodyParserConfig.acceptMethods!.includes(httpMethod)) {
+if (bodyParserConfig.acceptMethods!.includes(method)) {

 providersPerRou.push({ token: HTTP_INTERCEPTORS, useClass: CtxBodyParserInterceptor, multi: true });